CLyseT/Pandas-Challenge/README.md

 Jupyter Notebook includes all work completed, therefore, this readME will advise on where to find the completed requests.

-Below is a guide of corresponded cells on all requests:
+Below is a guide of the corresponding cells on all requests:

 - Player Count – Cell 17
 - Purchase Analysis – Cell 31